The Magical Snæfellsnes Peninsula in West-Iceland - Part I

 A crater in the middle of the lava field is called Búðaklettur or the Búðaklettur Rock.
 This is an extraordinary lava field because there is so much vegetation here and a lot of ferns.

 Here you can see where Búðir is located on the map.
-Now let's drive back on road 574 and turn left.
+Now let's drive back to road 574 and turn left.

 There are some beautiful rhyolite mountains on the Snæfellsnes peninsula.
-One of them in Mt.
+One of them is Mt.
 Knarrarfjall.
 After visiting Búðir turn left on Útnesvegur road 574 which takes you around the peninsula.

 All of a sudden the landscape changes and this beautiful mountain opens up to you.

 The rhyolite mountain is just by the road so one can just pull over and take a photo of it.
 Beneath the mountain is a farm, so that road is closed, but this mountain is so close to the road that it can be admired from afar.